zf-wei/LLECupy/README.md

 - **LLE_Cupy.py**: Contains the provided implementation of LLE.

-- **evaluate_embedding.py**: Provides code for evaluating graph embeddings.
+- **Demonstration.ipynb**: A Jupyter notebook demonstrating our LLE implementation and highlighting the differences from the LLE implementation in the Python package nxt-gem.
+Ensure the following Python packages are also installed to run this notebook: matplotlib, sklearn, pyspark, networkx, nxt-gem.

 - **evaluate_embedding.py**: Provides code for evaluating graph embeddings.
-This file is required to run **Demonstration.ipynb**.
-Ensure the following Python packages are also installed to run **Demonstration.ipynb**: matplotlib, sklearn, pyspark, networkx, nxt-gem.
+This is also required to run **Demonstration.ipynb**.

 ## Parameters